s3664099/SpaceInvaders/README.md

 ## Updates
 6 October 2021 - Added background image instead of a black background.
 Set up code for new level.
+7 October 2021 - Added the method to increase the level, began to reduce the size of the paintComponent method, and added multiple backgrounds.

 ### Classes